Sloppy Seconds (band): Establishment

 Sloppy Seconds was formed in 1984 by a group of friends from Indianapolis, Indiana.
 The band spent its first three years writing songs and honing its craft, releasing its first record, a four-song EP called The First Seven Inches, in 1987.

 Following the release of the first EP, the band went into the studio on its own, assisted by producer Paul Mahern, without a record label deal.
 Knowing from an early date that they were not a prolific recording band, the band sought to make an impact with its first full-length release, tabbing the record Destroyed as a play on Destroyer, a 1976 platinum album by stadium rockers KISS.
 In search of a home, the band sent out a demo tape including rough mixes of the first four songs completed for the project, with Toxic Shock Records ultimately picking up the project.
 This debut album was finally released in 1989, featuring parody artwork by Mike Kreffel, a fan of the band.

-A series of three singles followed for fans of the 7-inch vinyl format, featuring popular album tracks such as the anthemic "I Don't Wanna Be a Homosexual" and their controversial paean to underaged porn queen Traci Lords, "Come Back Traci."
+A series of three singles followed for fans of the 7-inch vinyl format, featuring popular album tracks such as the anthemic "I Don't Wanna Be a Homosexual" and their paean to underaged porn queen Traci Lords, "Come Back Traci."

 Band name

-Their name derives from the slang term "sloppy seconds", describing the act in which a man has intercourse with another person who already has received another man's semen in the relevant orifice.
+They came up with the name when B.A. threw a house party while his parents were out of town.
+After around 30 minutes of doing mediocre covers of 50's songs, they changed the name from "Mock Trash" to Sloppy Seconds, a reference to their bad covers and thanks to the movie Porky's.

 Reunion

 In January 2008, the band announced they had signed to Kid Tested Records, owned by Dave Parasite of the Parasites.
 That year, they released Endless Bummer, their first full-length in ten years.
-In June and July 2008, the band promoted the album with a tour of the US, which included an appearance at Insubordination Fest.
+In June and July 2008, the band promoted the album with a tour of the United States, which included an appearance at Insubordination Fest.

 Sloppy Seconds' first studio album, Destroyed, was reissued on Kid Tested records in 2010.
 They went on a short East Coast tour in May and June 2010.